kits-ab/gakusei/README.md

 4. In the upper right corner, click on `Set up index pattern` and type in the name of the index you defined in the config file.
 5. Click next to complete the setup and then navigate to the `Discover` page on the left panel to see the data.

 **Note 4:** If nothing shows on the discover page, the timespan is probably too short.
 It can be changed from the upper right corner.
+You can also use the following command to check if Elasticsearch contains the data:
+* curl localhost:9200/gakusei/event/1

+This command would return the first indexed event by Elasticsearch where `gakusei` is the index name, `event` is the document type and the `1` at the end is the index of the event.

 You should now have imported the data from your database into Elasticsearch and view it with Kibana.